simondilhas/practice_circle/docs/index.md

 ---

-## How We Proceed — Three Commitments
+## How We Proceed — Our Commitments

-The way forward is not a return to old systems or new ideologies.
+The Practice Circle is a federation of small, self-organizing groups that meet to practice, document, and refine awareness together.

-We rebuild on two fronts:
+It stands on two principles:

-1. Through **direct observation** — training attention and critical thinking that tests, practices, and refines what proves true.
+- Experience, not belief — grounding work in what can be observed, tested, and improved.
-2. Through a **shared framework** that makes the structure itself adaptive and future-proof.
+- A shared framework — keeping the structure adaptive, transparent, and future-proof.

-These are our commitments:
+From these foundations arise our core commitments:

 ---